wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 0.8 =
+* The calendar now supports Greek.
+Thanks to <a href="http://stigmi.aenaon.info/blog/">Mihalis Papanousis</a>.

 = 0.7 =
 * You can now edit post contents, title, and time directly in the calendar.
 You can also schedule a post for publication.
 * The layout of posts in the calendar has been optimized to you can see the maximum number of posts in a single day without scrolling.
 * The calendar is now available for Authors and grays out the posts the current user doesn't have permission to edit.
 * The calendar has been translated into Czech.
-Thanks to Luk� Adamec, who uses the Calendar on his blog <a href="http://hornihrad.cz/">Horni Hrad</a>.
+Thanks to Lukáš Adamec, who uses the Calendar on his blog <a href="http://hornihrad.cz/">Horni Hrad</a>.
 * Added a link to view published posts directly from the calendar.
 * The calendar will now use the WordPress preference for the first day of the week and fall back on the server locale if it isn't set.
 * The calendar is also using the WordPress preferences for time format.